 If these aren't close by for you, try our list of splash pads in Orange County.

-Please note that drought conditions in 2015 are causing some parks to close their water features without notice.
-We are doing our best to keep the info below up to date; we hope that you won't encounter a closed facility, but if you do, please let us know in the comments section below.
+Please note that drought conditions may cause some parks to close their water features without notice.
+We do our best to keep the info below up to date and hope that you won't encounter a closed facility, but if you do, please let us know.

 Stoner Park – West LA